-- Remove the wheel nuts. - 5 Remove the wheel - Inspect the four ball joint boots for cracks, tears, perforations, or any other visible damage. - Check the ball joint for free-play by grasping the steering knuckle and turning it from side to side, and up and down.
+- 4. Remove the wheel nuts.

+- Remove the wheel.

+- Inspect the bushings for free play by turning the steering knuckle from side to side and up and down.

+- If the bushing has excessive free play, contact an authorized ARGO dealer for service.

+- 8. Install the wheel.

-- If boot damage is noted or ball joint free-play seems excessive, contact an authorized ARGO dealer for service. - 9.
-Install the wheel and reinstall the wheel nuts. - 10.
-Tighten the wheel nuts in a criss-cross pattern to 40 ft lb (54 N-m). - 11.
-Remove the support stand and jack.
+- Install the wheel nuts and tighten the wheel nuts in a criss-cross pattern to 32 ft lb (45 N-m).

+- Remove the support stand and jack.